34th Armoured Brigade (United Kingdom): Clarkeforce

-49th (WR) Division found the approaches to Roosendaal strongly held, and the commanding officer of 1/4th Bn King's Own Yorkshire Light Infantry requested a set-piece artillery- and armour-supported assault.
-The artillery support involved three field, two medium and two heavy anti-aircraft regiments as well as 191st (H&EY) Fd Rgt, while 107th RAC was positioned to support an attack by the infantry and 9th RTR.
-However, a patrol infiltrated the town under cover of mist and found that the Germans had pulled out.
+The 49th (WR) Division found the approaches to Roosendaal strongly held and the commanding officer of 1/4th Battalion King's Own Yorkshire Light Infantry requested a set-piece artillery- and armour-supported assault.
+The artillery support involved three field, two medium and two heavy anti-aircraft regiments as well as 191st (H&EY) Field Regiment, while the 107th RAC was positioned to support an attack by the infantry and 9th RTR.
+A patrol infiltrated the town under cover of mist and found that the Germans had pulled out.

-49th (WR) Division's final objective was Willemstad on the Hollands Diep (part of the Maas Estuary).
-This was 10 mi away across poor country for armour, so Clarkeforce was disbanded and the division carried out a conventional infantry advance (Operation Humid), supported by 34th Tank Bde in its more familiar infantry tank role.
+The final objective of the 49th (WR) Division was Willemstad on the Hollands Diep (part of the Maas Estuary).
+This was 10 mi away across poor country for armour; Clarkeforce was disbanded, and the division carried out a conventional infantry advance (Operation Humid), supported by the 34th Tank Brigade in its more familiar infantry tank role.
 Willemstad was liberated on 6 November after the German garrison withdrew across the Maas.

 Operation Veritable

-In February, 1945, the 34th Armoured Brigade provided armoured support to infantry units, mainly the 53rd (Welsh) Infantry Division, during the Battle of the Reichswald, in ground conditions that caused more damage to its tanks than the enemy.
+In February 1945, the 34th Armoured Brigade provided armoured support to infantry units, mainly the 53rd (Welsh) Infantry Division, during the Battle of the Reichswald, in ground conditions that caused more damage to its tanks than the enemy.

 After the Rhine crossings, the brigade saw no further active service in Europe and was in preparation for transfer to South-East Asian theatre when the war ended.

 Commanders

-The 34th Armoured Brigade had just two commanding officers: Brigadier J. N. Tetley until June 1943 (left to command 25th Tank Brigade) and then Brigadier W. S. Clarke, who commanded the brigade until it was disbanded in 1946.
+The 34th Armoured Brigade had just two commanding officers: Brigadier James Tetley until June 1943 (left to command 25th Tank Brigade) and then Brigadier W. S. Clarke, who commanded the brigade until it was disbanded in 1946.